Childrens-Healthy-Living-Center/top-foods-dashboard/README.md

 - **Interactive Filters**:
   - Select specific jurisdictions and food groups to customize the visualizations.
   - Supports dynamic filtering with "Select All" functionality.
-- **Exportable Citation**:
-  - Provides a pre-written citation for referencing the app.

 ---

 ## 🛠️ Technologies Used